AlistairLi/my_flutter_packages/packages/inapp_purchase_wrapper/README.md

 Android/iOS) in-app purchases with unified APIs for product purchasing, verification, and order management.

+notice：

+- Consumable Products Only: Currently only supports consumable in-app products, subscriptions are not supported yet
+- iOS Flow Unverified: iOS implementation flow has not been fully validated yet

 ## Features

 - Cross-platform Support: Unified API for both Android and iOS in-app purchases